LCA

 Header image

-This article provides you a detailed understanding of all the required fields, thereby guiding you in completing the application.
+This article will provide you with a detailed overview of all the required fields in the Labor Condition Application, guiding you in completing the application.

 Section A. Employment-Based Nonimmigrant Visa Information